connorfarrell7/Group4_Project/README.md

 We will use PostgresSQL to host the data from the ([collegePlace.csv](https://github.com/connorfarrell7/Predicting_Placements_for_Engineering_Students/blob/main/collegePlace.csv)).
 Here, I have attached an ERD of the collegePlace.csv file ([Student_Information_ERD.png](https://github.com/connorfarrell7/Predicting_Placements_for_Engineering_Students/blob/main/Student_Information_ERD.png)).
 To import the data, we will use the code from the collegePlace.sql file ([collegePlace.sql](https://github.com/connorfarrell7/Predicting_Placements_for_Engineering_Students/blob/main/collegePlace.sql)) to create a table and import the csv file for further analysis.

 The database was setup on AWS RDS service.
 The server name is capstone-project, and the connection details are shared with the rest of the team members.
-The table was populated with the data and it is ready to be iloaded into the machine learning model to predict the student placement outcome.
+The table was populated with the data and it is ready to be loaded into the machine learning model to predict the student placement outcome.

 ### Team Communication